Intersection and Union Hierarchies of Deterministic Context-Free Languages and Pumping Lemmas: Proofs of Three Separation Claims

-Let us consider the case (i).
-Since $\hat{y}$ contains only one $b$, the matching symbol in $\hat{x}$ is $b$ in $b^{n_j-1}$ to form an iterative pair of $x'y$ for $L_k$.
-However, since $\hat{z}$ has no $b$, there is no iterative pair of $x'z$ for $L_k$, a contradiction.
-Next, we consider the case (iii).
-Consider an iterative pair $(a,b)$ of $x'y$, where $a$ is in $\hat{x}$ and $b$ is in $\hat{y}$.
-However, we cannot pump $a$ in $x'z$, a contradiction.
+Finally, let us discuss the validity of the case (i$'$).
+Consider any degenerate iterative pair $(x'_2,z_2)$ of $x'z$ for $L_k$, where $x'_2$ is in $\hat{x}$ with $|x'_2|\leq c$ and $z_2$ is in $\hat{z}$.
+However, there is no degenerate iterative pair for $x'y$ in $\hat{x}\hat{y}$, a contradiction with the condition (4).
 For the other cases, we can use a similar argument to draw a contradiction.
-This completes the proof of the proposition. \end{proof}